vbextreme/ghostmirror/README.md

 State:
 ======
+* v0.9.9 support all flags to systemd service
 * v0.9.8 more precise and elegant stability
 * v0.9.7 there was a piece of test code left
 * v0.9.5 strong systemd: better config for autorestart, auto use local db. get local pacman database if many fail remote local database. can use manually RESTART_COUNT=999.
 Versioning config for automatic reconfigure when new version is released